Head of a Girl in a Hat and Feathers

 Provenance

-Probably Hunt studio sale Christie's, 17th May 1864, lot 278, with Canadian Art Galleries, J. F. Bacon (Union Tractor Co.), Nicky Bacon, with Maas Gallery, with Holly Johnson.
+Hunt studio sale Christie's, 17th May 1864, lot 278, with Canadian Art Galleries, J. F. Bacon (Union Tractor Co.), Nicky Bacon, with Maas Gallery, with Holly Johnson.

 RELATED ITEMS